PixelPizza/Bot/README.md

     * deliver an order
   * deliverdm
     * deliver an order straigt to the dm of the orderer
+  * deliverpersonal
+    * deliver an order personally (can be done once a day)
   * deliverset
     * set your delivery message
   * images